 An even more abrasive editorial appeared in Reynolds’s Newspaper only days after news broke of the grim discovery in Seven Dials.
 The idea of London as ‘the centre of civilisation’ was scrutinised and ridiculed.
 To the outsider the city offered a prospect of wealth on the one hand and religion and philanthropy on the other, opera and balls on the one hand and churches and hospitals and even workhouses on the other.
 But these were only one side of the life of the city, and

 in order to form a correct notion thereof, he needs to penetrate into the squalid lanes, filthy courts, and blind alleys that abound in the unfashionable districts of St Giles’s, Bethnal-green, and other overpopulated places.
 In those miserable, murky dens, into which the light of heaven seldom shines, he might discover a state of things that would for once and for ever banish from his mind the delusive notion of England’s greatness, but more especially of London civilisation.

-In order to underline its point Reynolds’s cited a further horrifying case, that of an old woman who had been driven by starvation and chronic ill-health to find shelter in a doorway in the vicinity of St Giles, and who later died in King’s College Hospital.
+In order to underline its point Reynolds’s cited a further horrifying case, that of an old woman driven by starvation and chronic ill-health to find shelter in a doorway in the vicinity of St Giles, who later died in King’s College Hospital.

 In reporting the latter the newspaper was unable to resist the ironic comment that ‘such a dreadful district’ should be under the nominal protection of a saint.
 But it also included the sobering statistic that ‘one in every twelve’ of the population lived in poverty.
 The unequal division of wealth was a national scandal and forced people to take desperate measures, in some cases crime, in others suicide.
 The workhouses were crowded, even more so the prisons, which offered a modicum of comfort.
 So, could London truly claim to be the centre of civilisation?
 Not until change — fundamental change — had been brought about.